 NordLocker may not deliver enough in the way of features for experts or more demanding users, but it’s a solid basic service, highly user-friendly, and if that’s what you need, it’s a robust value proposition.

 - NordLocker: Read the full review here

 NordLocker Premium 2TB cloud storage - $9.99 per month

 NordLocker only has one paid plan, which gives you 2TB of online storage.
 The good news is that it’s currently being offered at 50% off for the first year, so instead of forking out $19.99, you’ll pay $9.99 per month.
 There’s also a 30-day money-back guarantee if you’re not satisfied with the service initially.

 Like Google Drive's appeal to Google users, OneDrive will be a good fit for anyone who is committed to using Microsoft's services, offering neat integration with Outlook.com, the company's popular email platform, for instance.

-OneDrive also ties in nicely with Windows 10 and there is a selection of reasonable mobile apps to facilitate access on the move.
+OneDrive also ties in nicely with Windows 10 and Windows 11 and there is a selection of reasonable mobile apps to facilitate access on the move.
 It's also integrated with non-Microsoft services like design behemoth AutoCAD.